Luphen1/CAR-DATASET-PORTFOLIO-PROJECT/README.md

 3.How many cars of each brand are manufacture in each year?

-4.What is the most common car color in the database?
+4.What was the most common car color in the database?

 5.How many cars were manufactured in each year?

 6.Fetch brand with the total mileage in each year?

-7.What is the total price of cars sold in each year?
+7.What was the total price of cars sold in each year?

 8.How many cars of each color have a price above the average price of all cars?

-9.What is the top five expensive cars in each location?
+9.What was the top five expensive cars in each location?

 10.Fecth brand and average mileage per year?

-11.What is the total price of cars sold in each location?
+11.What was the total price of cars sold in each location?

 12.What car brand has price to mileage ratio?

 13.Calculate the coefficient of variation of a car prices for each brands.

-14.What is the price difference between the cheapest and the most expensive cars
+14.What was the price difference between the cheapest and the most expensive cars

-15.What is the average price and mileage of cars in each location?
+15.What was the average price and mileage of cars in each location?

-16.What is the car brand and model price that are above average?
+16.What was the car brand and model price that are above average?

 ### Data Analysis
 Include some interesting code/features worked with